-- We recommend using Mopar® Antifreeze/Coolant 10 Year/150,000 Mile (240,000 km) Formula OAT (Organic Additive Technology) that meets the requirements of the manufacturer Material Standard MS 90032 - Mix a minimum solution of 50% OAT engine coolant that meets the requirements of the manufacturer Material Standard MS.90032 and distilled water.
+- We recommend using Mopar® Antifreeze/Coolant 10 Year/150,000 Mile (240,000 km) Formula OAT (Organic Additive Technology) that meets the requirements of the manufacturer Material Standard MS.90032. - Mix a minimum solution of 50% OAT engine coolant that meets the requirements of the manufacturer Material Standard MS.90032 and distilled water.
 Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.
-Please contact an authorized dealer for assistance.

-Use only high purity water such as distilled or deionized water when mixing the water/engine coolant solution.
+Please contact an authorized dealer for assistance. - Use only high purity water, such as distilled or deionized water, when mixing the water/engine coolant solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.

-- It is the owner's responsibility to maintain the proper level of protection against freezing according to the temperatures occurring in the area where the vehicle is operated. - Use care when filling under hood fluids such as engine oil, washer fluid, antifreeze, etc., to minimize spillage onto the top of the engine.
-Any excess fluid that is spilled onto the top of the engine should be removed using compressed air or an absorbent cloth. - Some vehicles require special tools to add coolant properly.
+- It is the owner's responsibility to maintain the proper level of protection against freezing according to the temperatures occurring in the area where the vehicle is operated. - Some vehicles require special tools to add coolant properly.
 Failure to fill these systems properly could lead to severe internal engine damage.
 If any coolant is needed to be added to the system, please contact an authorized dealer. - Mixing engine coolant types is not recommended and can result in cooling system damage.
 If HOAT and OAT coolant are mixed in an emergency, have an authorized dealer drain, flush, and refill with OAT coolant (conforming to MS.90032) as soon as possible.